Pogorelovaviktoriya/HW1/README.md

 ### Contacts
-- On social networks you can find me using these links.
+On social networks you can find me using these links: